-Plantar fasciitis is the most common cause of heel pain.
+Plantar fasciitis is actually the most common cause of heel pain.
 It occurs when the plantar fascia, the ligament connecting your heel bone to your toes, becomes strained.
 The ligament becomes inflamed and causes pain when walking or standing.

 Before our Doreen and Epping practitioners can determine the appropriate solution for your specific plantar fasciitis treatment plan, they will thoroughly assess you with standard medical, Orthopedic and special Osteopathic tests.

-You may be at risk if you:
+Plantar fasciitis is caused by strain and inflammation of the plantar fascia ligament.
+You may be at increased risk if you:

 Your physical activities, past injuries and when the pain occurs are also key factors in diagnosing plantar fasciitis.
-Your doctor may also choose to take X-Rays to rule out any broken bones.
+Imaging tests are usually unnecessary.
+However, your practitioner may choose to take X-rays or ultrasounds to rule out any broken bones or other causes.

 Most people who have plantar fasciitis recover in a few months with appropriate treatment.
 Our highly skilled practitioners can help ease the pain this condition causes in many ways, typically using:

 Your practitioner may recommend splints or medical treatment, depending on the severity of the strain.
 If pain persists for 6-12 months you may require further intervention in the way of steroid injections, ultrasonic tissue repair, or surgery.

 If you develop heel pain, contact a practitioner if it doesn’t improve on its own within a week or if your symptoms don’t improve after two weeks of treatment (such as rest, icing, elevation, etc).